ccalafiore/Python-Package-Independent/README.md

 # Independent

-Independent is a general Python package with no dependencies.
+Independent is a basic Python package with no dependencies.
 In other words, Independent is not dependent on any other external packages.

 You can install Independent by pip as: